PLCnext/CppExamples/Examples/ProgramComponentInteraction/README.md

 # Program Componenent Interaction
-This example shows how data can be exchanged from a `Program` to a `Component`.
+This example shows how data can be sent from a program to a component.
-The `Program`  can also recieve data by calling public getter methods of the `Component`.
+The program can also receive data by calling public getter methods of the component.

-The programms `UpCounterProgram` and `DownCounterProgram` access the Component `CounterComponent` with these methods.
+The *UpCounterProgram* and *DownCounterProgram* access the *CounterComponent* with these methods.
-They use the `CounterComponent.GetCommand()` to recieve an enum of `Commands` and a `setProgress()` method to inform the Component of the state the Program is in.
+They use the *CounterComponent.GetCommand()* to receive an *enum* of *Commands* and a *setProgress()* method to inform the component of the state of the program.
-Once the programm has got a command it will continue to execute this command and when finnished execute the`CounterComponent.RefreshState()` method wich will then initiate a state change.
+Once the program has received a command it will continue to execute this command, and - when finished - execute the *CounterComponent.RefreshState()* method which will then initiate a state change.

 ```mermaid
 sequenceDiagram